What are the Components of Blood and Their Functions?

 Compared to other blood cells, platelets also have a relatively short lifespan, usually just living for about ten days.
 However, they are produced in a similar fashion as red and white blood cells.

 Red and white blood cells, as well as platelets, are all produced in inside bone marrow.
 Bone marrow is a gel-type substance that fills the inside of our bones.
 The components of bone marrow, including various types of cells and fats, produce blood cells regularly.

-Certain areas of bone marrow are actually more influential in producing blood cells than other, depending on the area of the body.
+Specific areas of bone marrow are more influential in producing blood cells than other, depending on the area of the body.
 The areas most responsible for creating blood cells are vertebrae, sternum, ribs, skull, and hips.

 Why Do People have Different Blood Types?